Under active development — things may change.

 We use numbers rather than descriptive names (like hero-horizontal) because names become subjective and unwieldy as the library grows.
 Numbers are short, unambiguous, and sort naturally.

-Third-Party Block Prefixes
+Third-Party Block Prefixes (Planned)

 • ace-hero-1 — from Aceternity UI